sravan-kumarc/secure-file-upload-healthcare/README.md

-# secure-file-upload-healthcare
-A secure file upload system built using AWS S3, Lambda, and API Gateway (GUI-based)

 # 🚀 Secure File Upload System (Healthcare)

 A GUI-based serverless solution to securely upload files to AWS S3 using Lambda and API Gateway.